wevre/wry/README.wry.txt

 		```
 			(employee = 'first') : 'mike', ...

 		Which would be a syntax error.
-The first term in parenthesis is an assignment
+The first term in parenthesis is an
-	which doesn't return a value so can't be used as a key in an array.
+		assignment which doesn't return a value so can't be used as a key in an
+		array.

 	An `Array` of items without keys is declared in a similar way:

 	```
 		cutoffs = (15.0, 25.0, 47.0)

+	These items would automatically receive integer keys 0, 1, and 2.

-	The items in the array are accessed with a subscript operator that uses square brackets.
+	Items in the array are accessed with a subscript operator that uses square brackets.
 Inside the brackets use an expression that evaluates to either an `Int` or `String` that represents the key.